Integrated Package

 New @V4.0

-flight of multi-copters that use contra-rotating rotor unit, which has two
+of multi-copters that use contra-rotating rotor unit, which has two rotors

 upper and lower